How much does a Vice President- Compliance Officer make in the United States?

 -

-Corporate Compliance Officer - Healthcare is responsible for programs, policies, and practices that ensure that all departments are in compliance with JCAHO, HIPAA, and accreditation standards.
+Corporate Compliance Officer - Healthcare is responsible for programs, policies, and practices that ensure that all departments are in compliance with the Joint Commission, HIPAA, and accreditation standards.
 Monitors compliance with federal, state, and local regulatory requirements.
 Being a Corporate Compliance Officer - Healthcare stays abreast of laws and regulations that might affect the organization's policies and procedures.
 Prepares compliance reports to present to senior management.
-Additionally, Corporate Compliance Officer - Healthcare requires a bachelor's degree in a related area.
-Typically reports to a head of a unit/department.
-To be a Corporate Compliance Officer - Healthcare typically requires 4 to 7 years of related experience.
+Additionally, Corporate Compliance Officer - Healthcare requires a bachelor's degree.
+Typically reports to a manager.
+The Corporate Compliance Officer - Healthcare work is generally independent and collaborative in nature.
 Contributes to moderately complex aspects of a project.
-Work is generally independent and collaborative in nature.
+To be a Corporate Compliance Officer - Healthcare typically requires 4-7 years of related experience.
 View Corporate Compliance Officer - Healthcare SalaryAlternate Job Titles:Medical Accreditation Compliance Officer

 -

 The Chief Compliance Officer plans and directs programs, policies, and practices to ensure that all business units' activities are in compliance with regulatory requirements.
 Responsible for an organization's compliance with financial policy and reporting regulations.
 Being a Chief Compliance Officer requires a bachelor's degree in area of specialty.
 Tracks laws and regulations that might affect the organization's policies and implements necessary changes.
 In addition, Chief Compliance Officer demonstrates expertise in a variety of the field's concepts, practices, and procedures.
 Typically reports to top management.
 The Chief Compliance Officer manages a departmental function within a broader corporate function.
 Develops major goals to support broad functional objectives.
 Approves policies developed within various sub-functions and departments.
 Comprehensive knowledge of the overall departmental function.
 Working as a Chief Compliance Officer typically requires 8+ years of managerial experience.
-View Chief Compliance Officer SalaryAlternate Job Titles:Top Compliance Executive, Chief Corporate Compliance Officer, Head of Corporate Compliance
+View Chief Compliance Officer SalaryAlternate Job Titles:VP of Compliance, Head of Corporate Compliance, VP of Corporate Compliance

 -